grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_ENDIAN_SAFETY.md

 Endian safety is a fundamental design principle in Grapa that ensures database portability and reliability across different computer architectures.
 The implementation is elegant, efficient, and provides zero overhead on compatible systems while ensuring full compatibility across all platforms.

-For GrapaDB2, proper endian safety has been fully implemented and is ready for production deployment.
+For GrapaDBX, proper endian safety has been fully implemented and is ready for production deployment.
 The pattern follows the well-established GrapaDB implementation and ensures full cross-platform compatibility.

 **Testing Status**: ✅ **PASSED**
 - Build compiles successfully without errors
-- Basic GrapaDB2 functionality works correctly
+- Basic GrapaDBX functionality works correctly
 - Endian conversion methods are properly integrated
 - Ready for cross-platform testing

 ---

-*Last updated: Current session - Endian safety implementation completed for GrapaDB2*
+*Last updated: Current session - Endian safety implementation completed for GrapaDBX*